gutty333/Recipe-App/README.md

 Features Include
 Publishing a new Recipe
-Searching from the large librabry through various filters such as (search by ingredient, highest rated, lowest preperation time, etc)
+Searching from the large librabry through various filters such as (search by ingredient, highest rated, lowest preparation time, etc)
 Saving a Recipe
 Rating a Recipe
 Deleting a Recipe